 The program covers all necessary math concepts, but it does not try to correlate the teaching of concepts at the same grade level or in the same order as some other programs.

 For Primer through Algebra 1, you will also need to purchase the set of Manipulative Blocks or the digital manipulatives app.
 Math-U-See's manipulatives are primarily plastic blocks somewhat similar to Base Ten Blocks and Cuisenaire Rods, color-coded to correspond to each number.
-(See my review of both.)
-The blocks snap together like LEGOs®.
+The Math-U-See blocks snap together like LEGOs®.
 Fraction Overlays are added at the Epsilon level, and Algebra/Decimal Inserts are added at the Zeta level.
 That means the same sets of manipulatives are each used over at least a few years.

 The instruction pack for each level includes an instruction manual plus one or more DVDs that “teach the teacher.”
 Note that DVDs have subtitles for the hearing impaired.
 Parents must watch the DVDs to understand the basic concepts that are the foundation of the program.
 On the DVDs, Demme works through each level lesson-by-lesson, demonstrating and instructing.
 Demme's presentation is enthusiastic and engaging as he clearly explains what he is doing and why.
 He throws in lots of math tricks, the kind that make me scratch my head and ask myself why they never taught us that in school.